★ Now Enrolling — Summer 2026

 Reflective journaling

-Students apply each concept to their own life and develop their personal money philosophy over the 4 weeks.
+Students apply each concept to their own life and develop their personal money philosophy over 4 weeks.

 Led by someone who’s lived it